 ZN

-The ZN will return the original values of Not Null values and 0 for Null values.
-In simple English, ZN in Tableau is used to replace the NULL values with 0.
+The ZN Function will return the original values of Not Null values and 0 for Null values.
+In simple English, ZN in Tableau replaces the NULL values with 0.

 The syntax of the Tableau logical ZN Function is: